frontenddogma/web-development-glossary/manuscript/c.md

 : A configuration file that specifies shell commands to run periodically on a given schedule.
 The crontab files are stored where the lists of jobs and other instructions to the cron daemon are kept.
 Users can have their own individual crontab files and often there is a system-wide crontab file (usually in /etc or a subdirectory of /etc) that only system administrators can edit.&nbsp;[†](#w-cron)

 Cross-Origin Resource Sharing
 : A mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
-A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.
+A web page may freely embed cross-origin images, style sheets, scripts, iframes, and videos.
 Certain “cross-domain” requests are forbidden by default by the same-origin security policy.
 CORS defines a way in which a browser and server can interact to determine whether it is safe to allow the cross-origin request.&nbsp;[†](#w-cors)

 Cross-Site Scripting
 : A type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.&nbsp;[†](#w-xss)